Arjunbadola/arjunbadola.github.io/_posts/2020-12-26-Losing Focus.md

 Your time is extremely important, don’t waste it in doing trivial things.

-I am happy that I realized it pretty quick that for me, personally, the goal is to become a better investor and not a marketer.
+I am happy that I realized it pretty quick for me.
+The goal is to become a better investor and not a marketer.

 So, I shouldn’t be spending even a second on sending out newsletters just to attract people for signing for my email list.